pschatzmann/Arduino-Emulator/ArduinoCore-API/README.md

 ### Arduino Emulator

 I used a copy of V1.2.0 from https://github.com/arduino/ArduinoCore-API.
-Unfortunatly I could not use this project as a git submodule because the String.h class is causing that the compilation is failing on non case sentsitive file systems - so I had to rename String.h and String.cpp to WString.h and WString.cpp!
+Unfortunatly I could not use this project as a git submodule because the WString.h class is causing that the compilation is failing on non case sentsitive file systems - so I had to rename WString.h and String.cpp to WWString.h and WString.cpp!